 Airway management is not a benign procedure.
 Retrospective and observational studies have demonstrated that complications relating to airway management occur more frequently when tracheal intubation is deemed to be difficult.
 In recent decades, evidence has become more equivocal as to whether prehospital tracheal intubation confers a significant enough benefit in many clinical conditions when balanced from the harm arising from potential airway complications.
 Critical decision making, restricting advanced airway management where a patient’s condition or co-morbidities are not favorable, may be associated with low rates of adverse outcomes.

 Enhancing Healthcare Team Outcomes

-A number of teams, organizational and environmental factors have a bearing on airway management and have previously been identified in level 5 evidence in the human factors literature, including time and resource limitations; teamwork and communication; equipment location and storage; experience and learning; insufficient backup planning; and equipment preparation.
-Developing robust protocols with good clinical governance and ongoing medical oversight will affect the ability of an EMS organization to reliably deliver safe airway management.
-Focused team-based simulation training may have a role, particularly for adverse airway management scenarios that occur rarely in everyday practice.
+A number of interprofessional teams, organizational and environmental factors have a bearing on airway management and have previously been identified in level 5 evidence in the human factors literature, including time and resource limitations; teamwork and communication; equipment location and storage; experience and learning; insufficient backup planning; and equipment preparation.
+Developing robust protocols with good clinical governance and ongoing medical oversight will affect the ability of an EMS organization to deliver safe airway management reliably.
+Focused team-based simulation training may have a role, particularly for adverse airway management scenarios that rarely occur in everyday practice.